Root Inc. (ROOT) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Root Inc. (ROOT) is $6.77, which is $0.59 above the current market price.
-The public float for ROOT is 7.09M, and currently, short sellers hold a 23.70% ratio of that float.
-The average trading volume of ROOT on June 16, 2023 was 111.17K shares.
+The average price point forecasted by analysts for Root Inc. (ROOT) is $6.77, which is -$2.62 below the current market price.
+The public float for ROOT is 7.09M, and currently, short sellers hold a 23.70% ratio of that floaft.
+The average trading volume of ROOT on June 22, 2023 was 110.17K shares.

 ROOT’s Market Performance